xixixao/convex-typescript-plugin/README.md

 ### Find all references

-Click on the table name in your schema definition to see all places it is used (its references).
+Command/control-click on a field name in your schema definition to see all places it is used (its references).

 ```ts
 export default defineSchema({